-Indicator 12: Percent of graduates earning high school credit(s) for accelerated enrollment via ACCEL, Dual HOPE Grant, Move On When Ready (MOWR), Early College, Gateway to College, Advanced Placement courses, or International Baccalaureate courses
+Indicator 12: Percent of graduates earning high school credit(s) for accelerated enrollment via Move On When Ready (MOWR), Advanced Placement courses, or International Baccalaureate courses

 Dual enrollment courses are denoted by placing a 4 in the 5th digit position to the right of the decimal (XX.XXX4XXX).
 Advanced Placement and International Baccalaureate courses have specified course numbers that follow the convention described earlier in this document.
 Seven years of SR course history data (current year and six prior years) are utilized for this calculation.
 The denominator value is the count of graduates with a regular diploma.
 The numerator value is the count of graduates who meet the criteria described in the indicator.
 Using the Dual Enrollment data file found on the portal CCRPI report, set the following filters: